Pakali Ba Health Center Well Project – The Gambia

 The unfinished staff quarters were plastered and the roofing was completed.
 Piping was laid within the health center, providing water to the labor ward, public health section, outpatient ward, inpatient ward, reproductive and child health ward, laboratory, staff quarters and other areas within the health center.
 Six bathrooms were completed, 8 complete toilets, 4 wash hand basins, 8 taps, and 3 standpipes.
 The clinic had been without a laboratory.
 Now, with a small laboratory fully equipped with fresh running water, the clinic can easily and safely conduct tests such as RDT Malaria, urinalysis, HB/BF, blood sugar tests, and so on.

 The community was very active in doing all the related labor.
-They stood vigilant watch over the entire project, making sure it made it through to successful completion.
+They stood vigilant watching over the entire project, making sure it made it through to successful completion.
 The entire community came together to celebrate the project’s completion.
 The clinic staff were extremely helpful throughout the entire process and were delighted with the results.

 There was an empty piece of land within the clinic’s compound.
 We provided a standpipe to enable the staff to grow cassava, beans and other vegetables. to supplement their food needs.
 The clinic quickly planted and watered their new garden.